"All Aboriginal and Torres Strait Islander learners will be successful in mathematics".

 Dr Chris Matthews joins Amy McQuire on the programme to talk about why its important to open up a new conversation about how we teach maths and science to our kids, and how Aboriginal people had our own sophisticated system of mathematics.

-Day of STEM ATSIMA recently launched a new partnership with Day of STEM, a national initiative designed to raise awareness about the importance of STEM capabilities and improve Australia's 'National IQ' for STEM education pathways.
+ATSIMA recently launched a new partnership with Day of STEM, a national initiative designed to raise awareness about the importance of STEM capabilities and improve Australia's 'National IQ' for STEM education pathways.

 It offers a great opportunity for Aboriginal and Torres Strait Islander students to interact with a STEM career.
 Teachers are encouraged to register now.